-Subjects receiving SBT777101 should be monitored closely for signs and symptoms of neurotoxicity.
+Participants receiving SBT777101 should be monitored closely for signs and symptoms of neurotoxicity.
 Management of neurologic toxicity should occur according to site protocols or standard clinical practice.

-6.6.3.
+6.4.2.3.
 Malignancies

 The overall risk of malignancy for SBT777101 is unknown but considered low based on data from prior Treg clinical studies.
-Subjects with malignancy within the last five years will be excluded from the study.
-Enrolled subjects will be followed for at least one year as part of protocol SBT777101-01 and will be encouraged to participate in a 15 year follow up study for longer term safety surveillance in accordance with current FDA guidance.
+Participants with malignancy within the last five years will be excluded from the study.
+Enrolled participants will be followed for at least one year as part of protocols SBT777101-01 and SBT777101-02 and will be required to participate in a 15 year follow up study for longer term safety surveillance in accordance with current FDA guidance.

 SBT777101 contains a CAR that is encoded using a lentiviral vector.
 One concern of using a lentivirus is the potential for insertional mutagenesis caused by the integration of vector DNA near an oncogene.
-The risk for this believed to be low since lentiviral integration patterns favors sites away from cellular promoters and the CAR copy number itself will be low (Scholler et al.,
+The risk for this believed to be low since lentiviral integration patterns favors sites away from cellular promoters and the CAR copy number itself will be low (Scholler et al., 2012).

-2012).
 In vitro studies conducted with SBT777101 showed a polyclonal integration site profile with no dominant integration site of concern observed (see Section 4.3.2).